open-mpi/ompi/docs/installing-open-mpi/sysadmins.rst

 ---------------------------------------------------------

-Which global MCA parameters to set depends on both your specific parallel setup and the applications that typically run there.
+Which global MCA parameters to set depends on both your specific cluster setup and the applications that typically run there.

 The best thing to do is to use the :ref:`ompi_info(1) <man1-ompi_info>` command to see what parameters are available and relevant to you.
 Specifically, ``ompi_info --all`` can be used to show all the parameters that are available for each plug-in.
 Two common places that system administrators like to tweak are:

-* *Only allow specific networks:* Say you have a cluster with a high-speed interconnect (such as InfiniBand) and a low-speed ethernet network (e.g., 1Gpbps).
+* *Only allow specific networks:* If you have a cluster with a high-speed interconnect (such as InfiniBand) and a low-speed ethernet network (e.g., 1Gpbps).
 The high-speed network is intended for MPI jobs;
   the control network is intended for NFS and other administrative-level tasks.
 In this case, you can simply turn off Open MPI's TCP support.
 The ``btl`` framework contains Open MPI's network